bmeares/Meerschaum/docs/mkdocs/reference/background-jobs.md

  Schedule | Description
 ----------|-------------
- `hourly starting 00:30 EDT` | Fire every hour on the 30th minute.
+ `hourly starting 00:30` | Fire every hour on the 30th minute.
- `daily starting April 29th 2024 00:30 EDT` | From April 29th 2024 onward, fire daily at 12:30 AM EDT (04:30 UTC).
-Be aware this does not change with Daylight Savings time.
+ `daily starting tomorrow 00:30` | Beginning at 30 minutes past midnight UTC, fire daily.
- `weekly starting Monday at 12:15 PM EDT` | From the next Monday onward, fire every week at 12:15 PM EDT.
+ `weekly starting Monday at 12:15 PM` | Fire every week on Monday at 12:15 PM.
  `monthly starting 2nd` | Fire once at 00:00 UTC on the second day of the month (will fire immediately if the current day is greater than 2).
  `every 10 seconds starting 2024-01-01` | Relative to the first second of 2024 (UTC), fire every 10 seconds.
- `yearly starting 2025-07-01 12:00 EDT` | Beginning in 2025, fire at noon EDT every July 1st.
+ `yearly starting 2025-07-01 12:00` | Beginning in 2025, fire at noon UTC every July 1st.

 !!! note ""
     Omitting the starting time will use the current time as the starting point.
 Unless specified, the default timezone is UTC.
+See [Verifying Schedules](#verifying-schedules) below for ways you can experiment with different schedule strings.

+The starting time `tomorrow` is a useful keyword for jobs you do not wish to run immediately but wish to keep dynamic.
+Any time specified alongside `tomorrow` will be added to midnight; for example, the string `daily starting tomorrow` will fire on the next upcoming midnight.

 ### Cron Format